aerovulpe/aerovulpe.github.io/resume.md

     logins (through Facebook and Google accounts).
 - Utilized the full scope of the Spring Cloud project and AWS to implement advanced features using Natural Language Processing, Push Notifications, WebSocket live refresh (and messaging), etc.

+**Software Developer,** Vena Solutions.
+June 2016 – June 2019

+- Built an OAuth 2.0 authorization server for our internal customer monitoring service utilizing Spring.
+- Implemented an Excel Formula compiler targeting the JVM to deliver a highly performant, powerful, but familiar data transformation tool for our customers.
+- Built a Kubernetes based microservice framework to enable feature developers to easily create and deploy services from our chassis, handling boilerplate logic, inter-service communication and deployment concerns.
+- Architected and implemented a Spring Boot microservice to gather business critical insights from customer Excel spreadsheets, deployed on Kubernetes, using the framework I built.

 **Android Developer,** Vida Home Inc. July 2015 – November 2015